Financial economics: Arbitrage-free pricing and equilibrium

+The fundamental theorem of asset pricing formalizes this.
+A market with "physical" probabilities, denoted by "P":

+is (i) considered arbitrage-free if, and only if, there exists at least one risk neutral probability measure "Q" that is equivalent to P;

+and (ii) is considered complete, if Q is unique and there is a risk-free bond which may act as the numeraire, or pricing reference.

+The formal derivation will proceed by arbitrage arguments.
+The analysis here is often undertaken to assume a representative agent, essentially treating all market participants, "agents", as identical (or, at least, assuming that they act in such a way that the sum of their choices is equivalent to the decision of one individual) with the effect that the problems are then mathematically tractable.

-With this measure in place, the expected, i.e. required, return of any security (or portfolio) will then equal the riskless return, plus an "adjustment for risk", i.e. a security-specific risk premium, compensating for the extent to which its cashflows are unpredictable.
+With this measure in place, the expected, i.e. required, return of any security (or portfolio) will then equal the risk-free return, plus an "adjustment for risk", i.e. a security-specific risk premium, compensating for the extent to which its cashflows are unpredictable.
 All pricing models are then essentially variants of this, given specific assumptions or conditions.
 This approach is consistent with the above, but with the expectation based on "the market" (i.e. arbitrage-free, and, per the theorem, therefore in equilibrium) as opposed to individual preferences.